 If the fees are at ALL prohibitive to your ability to spay or neuter your pets, we have an assistance program (PAL+) that we encourage you to inquire about when calling to schedule an appointment.

+If you need financial assistance, please click here.
 Public surgery days are typically Tuesdays, Wednesdays, Thursdays, Fridays, and one Saturday a month.
 Check our Calendar to see the dates we are closed in addition to Sundays.
 An appointment and payment of a $20.00 non-refundable deposit (per animal) are required.
 The deposit will be taken at the time of scheduling and will be applied toward the cost of services.
 If you need to reschedule, call at least 48 hours prior to your appointment and we can apply the deposit to your rescheduled appointment.
-To schedule an appointment or for more information, please call us at 970-484-1861.
+To schedule an appointment or for more information, please complete the initial intake form by clicking the button below to get started.
 [Hablamos español; llama al 970-672-3550.]

 Rabies vaccine is required: All animals serviced at our clinic must be up-to-date on their rabies vaccination, or receive the vaccination in our clinic at the time of surgery for $20.
 If your pet is up-to-date on rabies you will need to bring proof on the day of their appointment in the form of a rabies certificate from a qualified veterinarian.
 Rabies tags will not be considered proof of inoculation.